|

 Here

-and travel along the Similkameen River to a point where the river
+along the Similkameen River to a point where the river forms some

-forms some natural pools by a large boulder called Bromley Rock.
+natural pools by a large boulder called Bromley Rock.
+There is a

-There is a large day-use parking lot and campground for the provincial
+large day-use parking lot and campground for the provincial park

 Park